putriayu101/Mini-Project-Using-Excel/README.md

 # 📊 Sales Performance Analysis & Revenue Forecasting Excel

-This folder contains **intermediate-level Excel mini projects** focused on applying analytical functions and structured data analysis techniques to business-oriented datasets.
+This folder focused on applying analytical functions and structured data analysis techniques to business-oriented datasets.
 The projects emphasize **data preparation and clear data visualization** using Microsoft Excel.

 ## 📁 Dataset
 - The entire dataset consists of 130 data points.
 There are 70 original data points and 60 additional data points.